Skip to main content

 Choreographer(s) : Richard, Alban (France)

 While the Nouvelle Danse Française and classical ballets were the first artistic targets of CCN directors, artists with diverse and varied dance styles now occupy these positions.
-For the past 10 years, Mourad Merzouki, a hip-hop dancer and choreographer, has been the director of the Créteil et Val de Marne CCN.
-Kader Attou and his company Accrorap have directed the La Rochelle CCN since 2008.
-The circus artist Yoann Bourgeois is joint director of the Grenoble CCN with the contemporary choreographer Rachid Ouramdane.
+Mourad Merzouki, a hip-hop dancer and choreographer, directed the CCN of Créteil and Val de Marne.
+Kader Attou and his company Accrorap led the CCN of La Rochelle.
+The circus artist Yoann Bourgeois shared the direction of the CCN of Grenoble with contemporary choreographer Rachid Ouramdane.

 Room With A View (video clip)